State over Tokens: Characterizing the Role of Reasoning Tokens

 Like what’s written on the whiteboard, the tokens play the role of what computer scientists call “state”: the information that captures where a process currently stands and helps determine what happens next.
 This is an unusual form of state: encoded in language and updated with the addition of one token per cycle.

 We offer to call this phenomenon State over Tokens (SoT).
-This perspective shifts how we think about the text: not as explanation to be read, but as state to be decoded.
+This perspective shifts how we think about the tokens: not as explanation to be read, but as state to be decoded.

 Unpacking the Explanation Illusion